FilOzone/filecoin-services-payments/SPEC.md

 As explained in the README the streaming lockup are funds that must be locked to cover a rail's `lockupPeriod` between rail termination and rail finalization, i.e. its end of life.
 For motivation on the `lockupPeriod` see the README.
 Internally the payments contract does not consistently organize these buckets of funds separately but sometimes mixes them together.
 The accounting for approval and accounts *mixes these buckets* while rail accounting keeps them separate. `lockupUsage` and `lockupCurrent` both track one number that is a sum of streaming lockups for rate requirements during the `lockupPeriod` and fixed lockup for one time payment coverage.
 Further complicating things the account data structure also inclues temporary settling lockup between account settlement and rail settlement.
 See the schematics above.

 As an example of how this manifests itself consider a call to `modifyRailPayment` increasing the payment rate of a rail.
 For this operation to go through not only does the `rateAllowance` need to be high enough for the operator increase its `rateUsage`, the `lockupAllowance` must also be high enough to cover the new component of streaming lockup in the `lockupUsage`.

-A more subtle manifestation of this mixing is on display with the contract's restriction of lockup modification on terminated rails.
-For technical reasons there is a possible delay between streaming lockup release and `lockupAllowance` reduction.
-And with mixing of buckets this would open the operator to making extra one time payments using the portion of the allowance reserved for the streaming lockup.

 ### Invariants are Enforced Eagerly